snkty8/UFOs/README.md

 # UFOs

 ## Overview of Project
 A webpage was created to show UFO sightings in differnt areas of the US in the year 2010.
 It is working fantasically, but we can only we filter the page by the date.
-We have been tasked to allow multiple filters such as: city, state, country, and shape.
+We have been tasked to allow multiple filters such as: city, state, country, and shape of the sighting.

 ![image](https://github.com/snkty8/UFOs/blob/main/static/images/The_Truth_Is_Out_There.png)

 ## Results
 The resulting webpage is a success!
 We are able to filter to multiple data points.
-Anyone that visits the page can filter through the date, city, state, country, and shape.
+Anyone who visits the page can filter through the date, city, state, country, and shape.
 All one has to do is enter the date, city state, country, and shape they would like to observe.
 Not all of the fields need to have an input.
 One can filter through with just the date and city, city and shape, or state, country, and date.
 Any combination will work as long as the spelling is correct, and the particular date, city, state, country, and shape have data for those criteria iin question.

 Here are a few examples of searched criteria: